-And there are well-researched and experienced experts in the area who have and are making valuable contributions to the understanding of narcissism.
-Sam Vaknin is one such expert on narcissism who, just by his own efforts, has almost made the term “Malignant Narcissist” a household term.
+There are well-researched and experienced experts in the area who are making valuable contributions to the understanding of narcissism.
+Sam Vaknin is one such expert on narcissism.
+He has almost made “Malignant Narcissist” a household term, just by his own efforts.
 But even with his contributions, and perhaps because of them, there has been a backlash of misunderstanding on the subject.
 By focusing on Malignant Narcissism (which happens to be the condition he purports to have), he has accidentally and unintentionally given the impression that “Malignant Narcissism” is the same clinical condition or psychopathology as Narcissistic Personality Disorder (NPD).
-The truth of the matter is Malignant Narcissism is a subcategory of NPD.
-Moreover, those with NPD, or what I call “garden variety narcissists,” do not display many of the same characteristics as those with Malignant Narcissism.
+The truth of the matter is Malignant Narcissism is a subcategory of NPD, or what I call “garden variety narcissists”.
+Moreover, those with NPD, do not display many of the same characteristics as those with Malignant Narcissism.

-We also mostly agreed that Malignant Narcissists and those with Antisocial Personality Disorder (ASPD or Sociopaths) cannot feel or experience love.
-Because Malignant Narcissism is often confused with ASPD, it is necessary to simply define it as a subcategory of NPD, which is not only a pathologically narcissistic disorder, but also combines traits of Paranoid Personality Disorder and Antisocial Personality Disorder.
-For more information on Malignant Narcissism, consider reading Vaknin’s book, “Malignant Self-Love: Narcissism Revisited” (2015).
+We also mostly agreed that Malignant Narcissists and those with Antisocial Personality Disorder (Sociopaths) cannot feel or experience love.
+Malignant Narcissism and ASPD are often confused, and it is necessary to simply define it as a subcategory of NPD.
+It is not only a pathologically narcissistic disorder, but also combines traits of Paranoid Personality Disorder and Antisocial Personality Disorder.
 It is, therefore, correct to assume that Malignant Narc’s and ASPD’s cannot love as it is understood in our general culture.
-But it is incorrect to make that same leap for those with Narcissistic Personality Disorder, which will henceforth be referred to as “narcissists.”
+But, it is incorrect to make that same leap for those with NPD.
+I will henceforth referred to them as “narcissists.”